 Human Rights On Campus

-Georgetown Law offers many ways for students to learn about and get involved with human rights issues on campus, including the Human Rights Institute's Fact-Finding Project and Associates Program.
-Some other exciting opportunities are described below.
+Georgetown Law offers many ways for students to learn about and get involved with human rights issues on campus.

-Faculty: Georgetown Law's full-time faculty includes some of the leading thinkers in the human rights field, and our visitors and adjuncts are among the human rights field's top scholars and practitioners.
+Human Rights Faculty: Georgetown Law's full-time, adjunct and visiting faculty includes some of the leading experts in the human rights field.
+Professors Jane Aiken, Rosa Brooks, David J. Luban, Jane Stromseth, Carlos Vazquez, and Mitt Regan also serve on HRI's Faculty Advisory Committee.
 Each year, one exceptional human rights practitioner is brought to campus to serve as our our Robert F. Drinan Chair.